Skip to content

 ONSITE TRAINING

-Training session are classroom style and are interactive and provide real-life situations.
+Training sessions are classroom style and are interactive and provide real-life situations.
 All training can be tailored to your specific industry requirements and delivered in-house or at a venue of your choice.
 Certificate of Attendance and CPD is provide for specific sectors.

 OUTSOURCE DPO

 There is a requirement under the regulation to appoint a DPO if you process, large amounts of personal data or if you are a Government agency.
-The GDPR provides that DPO’S “shall be designated on the basis of professional qualities
+The GDPR provides that DPO’S “shall be designated on the basis of professional qualities.

 DATA PROTECTION IMPACT ASSESSMENTS

-IDPAA can provide guidance on completing Data Protection Impact Assessments including methodologies and templates that are easy to follow
+IDPAA can provide guidance on completing Data Protection Impact Assessments including methodologies and templates that are easy to follow.